ethereum/pm/All Core Devs Meetings/Meeting 72.md

 **DECISIONS 72.1**: Ice Age EIP will not be included in Istanbul.
 It seems like there's no major reason to do it now.
 Based on James calculations, it should give us well enough time to plan for another fork and not delay Istanbul.

 **DECISIONS 72.2**: Bring your objections to AllCoreDevs in 2 weeks if anyone have anything opposing to Geth team defining Eth 64 as Fork ID thing and rolling it out.
+Ref [EIP 2124](https://eips.ethereum.org/EIPS/eip-2124).